liferay/liferay-docs/discover/portal/articles/100-web-experience-management/05-publishing-content-dynamically/03-publishing-rss-feeds/02-rss-publisher-widget.markdown

 # The RSS Publisher Widget [](id=the-rss-publisher-widget)

-The RSS Publisher widget lets you display any number of RSS feeds and configure how they are displayed.
-If you're looking for a web-based RSS reader, look no
-further: just add the RSS Publisher widget to one your personal site's private pages, and voila!
+The RSS Publisher widget displays RSS feeds.
+If you're looking for a web-based RSS reader, look no further: just add the RSS Publisher widget to one your personal Site's private pages, and *voila*!
 You have your own personal RSS reader.
-You can select the RSS feeds the widget displays, and how it displays them.
-The RSS Publisher widget can also be placed on sites' public or private pages to make feeds available to guests or site members, respectively.
-In these cases, make sure that only site administrators have permission to customize the RSS widget and select feeds to be displayed.
+You can select the RSS feeds the widget displays and how it displays them.
+The RSS Publisher widget can also be placed on Sites' public or private pages to make feeds available to guests or Site members, respectively.
+In these cases, make sure that only Site administrators have permission to customize the RSS widget and select feeds to be displayed.

 ![Figure 1: The RSS Publisher widget lets you display RSS feeds of your choosing.](../../../../images/rss-widget-default-view.png)

 +$$$

-**Note:** If you are running your server behind a proxy, you must set the appropriate Java proxy settings (such as `http.proxyHost=` and `http.proxyPort=`) in your `setenv` script, or in your `system-ext.properties`.
+**Note:** If you run your server behind a proxy, you must set the appropriate Java proxy settings (such as `http.proxyHost=` and `http.proxyPort=`) in your `setenv` script or in your `system-ext.properties`.
 Without these properties, the RSS Publisher widget can't access any RSS feeds.

 $$$